mdeicas/sbom-conformance/README.md

 ## Supported Specifications

 > [!IMPORTANT]
 > This documentation is being developed and is not complete.

 ### NTIA Minimum Elements

 name: `EO`

 A PDF of the specification can be found in https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf.

 #### Supplier Name

 This is a package-level check that passes if the [Package Supplier](https://spdx.github.io/spdx-spec/v2.3/package-information/#75-package-supplier-field) is not missing or empty.

 ## Disclaimer

 This is not an officially supported Google product.
 This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).

+This is not an officially supported Google product.
+This project is not eligible for the [Google Open Source Software Vulnerability Rewards Program](https://bughunters.google.com/open-source-security).